Pact sets China's filmmakers fighting for silver screens

 But even as one of China's most celebrated directors, Zhang's movies are out-performed.

 His "Flowers of War" was China's top earning domestic film last year, pulling in about $74 million.
-That is a far cry from the country's 2011 box office favourite, the third instalment of Hollywood's Transformers series -- which raked in almost $174 million, according to Artisan Gateway, a Shanghai-based Asian film consultancy.
+That is a far cry from the country's 2011 box office favorite, the third installment of Hollywood's Transformers series -- which raked in almost $174 million, according to Artisan Gateway, a Shanghai-based Asian film consultancy.

 Competing on the grounds of good scripts and quality acting is one thing, but adding the gloss and sheen of a big production requires budget and technical expertise that China currently lacks.